mertbildirici1/Route/README.md

 throw new InvalidAlgorithmParameterException("No path between start and end");
 ```

 This method will require you to search in the graph itself, and must also take into account the fact that the graph is weighted while searching for shortest paths.
 You will need to adapt Dijkstra's algorithm to accomplish this: a breadth-first search (BFS) that uses a binary heap instead of a queue to keep track of which vertex to explore next.
 You can use the `java.util` data structure `PriorityQueue` that implements a binary heap.
 Note that this data structure does not support operations to change the priority of an element, so instead your implementation should simply `add` an element again any time a new shorter path is discovered, with the corresponding smaller distance.
+You may test correctness using `testRoute()` in JUnit.

 The runtime complexity of your implementation should be at most $`O(N+M) \log(N))`$ where $`N`$ is the number of vertices in the graph, $`M`$ is the number of edges in the graph, and we are assuming that each vertex is connected to at most a constant number of other vertices due to the way we use the `PriorityQueue`.